Y-N-Nygate/dog-project/README.md

 ## Project Overview

 Welcome to my Convolutional Neural Networks (CNN) project!
-In this project, I build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
+In this project, I have built a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, the algorithm identifies an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 Note: This project is based on the CNN project from Udacity's Deep Learning Nanodegree.